Rue des Rosiers

-Rue des Rosiers lies at the center of the Jewish quarter unofficially called "the Pletzl" (Yiddish for "little place").
+The Rue des Rosiers lies at the center of the Jewish quarter, unofficially called "the Pletzl" (Yiddish for "little place").
 Shopping hours are restricted in Paris, but an exception was granted to this area due to Saturday being the Jewish Sabbath.
-As a result, cafes and shops are open in this area on Sundays and holidays, which draws large crowds of both Jews and non-Jews.
+As a result, cafés and shops are open in this area on Sundays and holidays, which draws large crowds of both Jews and non-Jews.

 During the last ten years, the small Jewish shops have been largely crowded out and the Rue des Rosiers has become notable for fashion.
 The quaint boutiques of days-gone-by have given way to gleaming minimalist showrooms for some of Europe's trendiest labels.

 Officially, this street is in the Marais district, which extends along the Rue de Rivoli a short distance away, and some refer to the area as "Saint Paul" because of the proximity of the Place Saint-Paul.